 When my hair feels like it needs some extra love, I like to wear a heated deep-conditioning cap to help my hair mask penetrate my strands even deeper.
 It's so convenient—you just pop it in the microwave to heat it, and it stays warm for about 15 to 20 minutes.

 Hair type: 2a (wavy, fine/thin texture)

-Top hair needs: When it comes to hair products, I need lightweight formulas that give my hair moisture, are color-safe, help stop and repair breakage or damage, and help breath some natural body and volume into my hair.
-Anything too heavy will weigh my fine texture down, and since I invest a lot of money in my lightened strands, everything needs to be color safe.
+Top hair needs: When it comes to hair products, I need lightweight formulas that give my hair moisture, are color-safe, help stop and repair breakage or damage, and help breathe some natural body and volume into my hair.
+Anything too heavy will weigh my fine texture down, and since I invest a lot of money in my lightened strands, everything needs to be color-safe.

 Priority hair concerns: Dryness, breakage, brassiness/discoloration/fading, and lack of volume.